openshift/oadp-operator/docs/config/bsl_and_vsl.md

 ### Configure Backup Storage Locations and Volume Snapshot Locations

-For configuring the `backupStorageLocations` and the `volumeSnapshotLocations` we will be using the `backupLocations.Velero` and the `volumeSnapshots.Velero` specs respectively in the `oadp_v1alpha1_dpa.yaml` file during the deployment.
+For configuring the `backupStorageLocations` and the `volumeSnapshotLocations` we will be using the `backupLocations.Velero` and the `snapshotLocations.Velero` specs respectively in the `oadp_v1alpha1_dpa.yaml` file during the deployment.

 For instance, If we want to configure `aws` for `backupStorageLocations` as